 A more reliable and conventional strategy is to have title to all land and houses held by trusted friends or relatives who are not tax resisters themselves, or do not have income that is subject to federal taxes.
 This can be a spouse, if the spouse does not have unpaid tax liabilities and does not file a joint income tax return with the tax resister.
 (But be cautious about this.
 Ownership by a spouse might create a problem in some states where all marital property is regarded legally as community property.
 There can also be problems with transferring property to someone else if you already owe money to the IRS.)

 Another strategy is to have all land and houses owned by a Community Land Trust, which can offer a long-term or lifetime lease to housing residents.
-For more information on this concept, you can read about land trusts on the website of the New Economics Institute, 140 Jug End Rd., Great Barrington, MA 01230 or contact them for a resource list (413) 528‒1737 or (617) 401‒2235.
+For more information on this concept, contact the Schumacher Center For New Economics, 140 Jug End Road, Great Barrington, MA 01230, (413) 528-1737, centerforneweconomics.org.

 A General Disclaimer.
 Some of the tactics discussed in this section on preventing collections might be construed as criminal violations of §7206(4) of the Internal Revenue Code which states in part that any person who removes, deposits or conceals any property on which levy is authorized, with intent to evade or defeat the collection of the tax, will be guilty of a felony, with a maximum penalty of $100,000 fine and three years in prison.